ml6team/fondant/README.md

 - Data lineage and experiment tracking
 - Distributed execution, both on and off cluster
 - Support other dataframe libraries such as HF Datasets, Polars, Spark
-- Move reusable components to decentralized component registry
+- Move reusable components into a decentralized component registry
+- Create datasets of copy-right free data for fine-tuning
+- Create reusable components for bias detection and mitigation

 The roadmap and priority are defined based on community feedback.
 To provide input, you can join [our discord](https://discord.gg/HnTdWhydGp) or submit an idea in our